 50% uncertainty on 100% failure may apparently be 100x as expensive as 99% certainty on 1% failure.
 It's gambler's logic.

-The vaccine must be 50% effective to be approved, according to Fauci.
-If half of the population gets the shot annually, you are at an effectiveness of 25%, and the obese and dysfunctional immune systems still have to get rid of that.
-Furthermore, vaccinated people are likely to be contagious after an infection and 99.8% of these would also recover spontaneously, assuming an IFR of 0.2%.
-If 20% make it, as is now the case with the flu shot, you are at an 'effectiveness' of 10%...
+The vaccine must be 50% effective to be approved, Fauci said.
+If half of the population gets the shot every year, you are at an effectiveness of 25%, and that is still the case for the obese and dysfunctional immune systems.
+Furthermore, vaccinated people are probably still contagious after an infection and 99.8% of these would also recover spontaneously, assuming an IFR of 0.2%.
+If 20% get it, as is currently the case with the flu shot, you are at an 'effectiveness' of 10%...
 Does that add anything?
-What do they actually think they will achieve?
+What do they actually think they can achieve?